oktadev/okta-blog/_source/_posts/2021-05-05-client-credentials-spring-security.md

 * Table of Contents
 {:toc}

-In this tutorial, you are going to learn about how to allow services to securely interoperate even when there is not an authenticated user.
-Fortunately, this grant type is simpler than the other, user-focused grant types.
+In this tutorial, you will learn about how to allow services to securely interoperate even when there is not an authenticated user, using the client credentials grant.

+Fortunately, this grant type is more straightforward than the other user-focused grant types.
 It is often used for processes such as CRON jobs, scheduled tasks, and other types of heavy background data processing.

 You will create a simple resource server that will be secured using Okta as an OAuth 2.0 and OpenID Connect (OIDC) provider.
 After that, you will create a Spring Boot-based command-line client that uses Spring's `RestTemplate` to make authenticated requests to the secure server.
-You will see how to authenticate the client with Okta using the client credentials grant and how to exchange the client credentials for a JSON Web Token (JWT), which will be used in the requests to the secure server. `RestTemplate` is deprecated, and while still widely used, should probably not be used for new code.
-Instead the WebFlux-based class, `WebClient` should be used.
+You will see how to authenticate the client with Okta using the client credentials grant and how to exchange the client credentials for a JSON Web Token (JWT), which will be used in the requests to the secure server.

+`RestTemplate` is deprecated, and while still widely used, should probably not be used for new code.
+Instead, the WebFlux-based class, `WebClient` should be used.
 In the next part of the tutorial, you will implement the same OAuth 2.0 client credentials grant using Spring `WebClient`.

-## What is the Client Credentials Grant Flow?
+## What Is the Client Credentials Grant Flow?

 The goal of the OAuth 2.0 client credentials grant is to allow two automated services to interact securely.
 It does this primarily by replacing the old scheme, HTTP Basic, with a token-based authentication scheme that greatly reduces the number of requests that expose sensitive access credentials.

-The primary problem with HTTP basic is that it sends the username and password with every request.
+The primary problem with HTTP Basic is that it sends the username and password with every request.
 This means that each and every request between each and every service is a major potential security risk.
 Did the headers get leaked in a log file?
 Did somebody forget to force HTTPS?
 One mistake and credentials are compromised.
 Further, because usernames and passwords often don't have expiration dates, and because many people will (sadly) reuse these credentials across services, such a leak can expose a hole the size of a barn in a system's security barrier.

-{% img blog/client-credentials-2/http-basic-sequence.png alt:"HTTP Basic Sequence" width:"800" %}{: .center-image }
+{% img blog/client-credentials-spring-security/http-basic-sequence.png alt:"HTTP Basic Sequence" width:"700" %}{: .center-image }

 OAuth 2.0, in contrast, mitigates this risk by having the client (the service initiating the request) request an access token from an authorization server.
 This access token is then used in the request to the other service for authentication and authorization.
 The primary benefit here is that the service credentials are only exposed when a new token must be requested or refreshed.

-Further, this request is performed in a far more controlled manner, happening between the client and the authorization server, instead of, in essence, every server having to act as an authorization server, with the increased security risk this poses, since, ideally a single authorization server can be hardened far more effectively than an entire network of services.
+Further, this request is performed in a far more controlled manner, since it happens between the client and the authorization server.With HTTP Basic, in essence, every server has to act as an authorization server, with the increased security risk this poses.
+(Ideally a single authorization server can be hardened far more effectively than an entire network of services.)

 The same is true when the service that receives the request validates the token.
 It makes a request to the authorization server, sending only the token, not exposing the username and password of the client.

-{% img blog/client-credentials-2/client-credentials-sequence.png alt:"Client Credentials Sequence" width:"800" %}{: .center-image }
+{% img blog/client-credentials-spring-security/client-credentials-sequence.png alt:"Client Credentials Sequence" width:"700" %}{: .center-image }

 Another major benefit is that the tokens should expire and can be scoped.
 Passwords only expire when they are changed.
 Tokens have an expiration built into them.
 Further, the scope of the token and the authenticated identity of the token holder can be used to restrict the actions that the token holder is allowed to perform.

-## Install Dependencies
+**Prerequisites**:

-**Java 11**: This project uses Java 12.
+- **Java 11**: This project uses Java 12.
 OpenJDK 12 will work just as well.
 Instructions are found on the [OpenJDK website](https://openjdk.java.net/install/).
 OpenJDK can also be installed using [Homebrew](https://brew.sh/).
-Alternatively, [SDKMAN](https://sdkman.io/) is another great option for installing and managing Java versions.
+Alternatively, [SDKMAN](https://sdkman.io/) is another excellent option for installing and managing Java versions.

-**HTTPie**: This is a powerful command-line HTTP request utility that you'll use to test the WebFlux server.
+- **HTTPie**: This is a powerful command-line HTTP request utility that you'll use to test the WebFlux server.
 Install it according to [the docs on their site](https://httpie.org/doc#installation).

-**Okta CLI**: The Okta CLI is a simple way to use Okta as an OAuth 2.
+- **Okta CLI**: The Okta CLI is a simple way to use Okta as an OAuth 2.
 0 and Open ID Connect provider.
 You can sign up for a free Okta developer account, log in to an existing account, and create OIDC applications.
 You'll use it in this tutorial to configure Okta as your OAuth 2.0 and OIDC provider.

 ## Intro to Spring Security 5 Core Classes

 Spring Security 5 changed how a lot of the OAuth flow is handled.
-The client credentials grant was no exception.
-The old method used Spring's `RestTemplate` and `OAuth2RestTemplate`.
+The client credentials grant was no exception—the old method used Spring's `RestTemplate` and `OAuth2RestTemplate`.
 While you can still use `RestTemplate`, `OAuth2RestTemplate` is gone and does not work with Spring Security 5.
 The preferred method in Spring Security 5 is to use the `WebClient`, which is part of the `WebFlux` package.

 I'm going to take a moment to introduce some of the main OAuth Spring Security classes.
 If you already feel comfortable with OAuth 2.0 and Spring Security 5, or just want to see the code, feel free to skip ahead to the next section.

 In the examples below, you'll see that to configure client credentials need to configure Spring by overriding some of these classes through Bean definitions.
 If you want to get a more detailed look at these classes, take a look at [the Spring docs on the subject](https://docs.spring.io/spring-security/site/docs/5.4.5/reference/html5/#oauth2Client-core-interface-class).

-**ClientRegistration**: represents a client registered with OAuth 2.0 or Open ID Connect (OIDC).
+**ClientRegistration**: represents a client registered with OAuth 2.0 or OpenID Connect (OIDC).
 It holds all of the basic information about the client, such as client id, client secret, grant type, and the various URIs.
 Client registrations are typically loaded automatically from an `application.properties` file.
 Spring auto-configuration looks for properties with the schema `spring.security.oauth2.client.registration.[registrationId]` and creates a `ClientRegistration` instance within a `ClientRegistrationRepository.` As you will see, in the command line runner version of this, we have to re-create some of this logic manually because it is not being auto-configured for us outside of the scope of a web service environment.

 **ClientRegistrationRepository**: this is a container class that holds `ClientRegistrations`.